-After spending 37 years in corporate America, I turned in my office keys, bid my peers and staff a fond farewell, and joined the ranks of retired baby boomers in January of 2015.
-For the first few months, I kept busy with DIY home improvement projects and traveling.
-However, about six months into retirement, I discovered a need for meaningful work in order to feel fulfilled and relevant.
+After spending 30+ years in corporate America, I joined the ranks of early retired baby boomers in January of 2015.
+For the first few months, I kept busy with DIY home improvement projects and crafting.
+However, about six months into retirement, I found myself longing for meaningful work in order to feel fulfilled and relevant.
 Besides, my husband threatened to leave me if I didn't stop trying to rebuild our house.

-Like many others, I started out embroidering simple items such as towels, aprons, pillows, baby bloomers, quilts, blankets and tees as gifts for friends and family on a single needle embroidery machine.
-Through word of mouth, referrals, and craft shows, my hobby quickly morphed into a full-time monogramming and sewing business.
+Through word of mouth, referrals, and several large craft shows, my hobby quickly morphed into a full-time monogramming and sewing business.
 I converted an entire wing of my home into a very large sewing and crafting studio.
 I also invested in two state of the art multi-needle embroidery machines, a serger, and three more sewing machines.
-I also worked with an attorney and CPA to legally setup my business: Bewitchin Stitchin LLC dba Bewitchin Stitchin RVA.
+I also hired an attorney and a CPA to setup my business: Bewitchin Stitchin LLC dba Bewitchin Stitchin RVA.

-Because of my extensive electronic commerce and supply chain background, I knew online and social media business components would be essential to making Bewitchin Stitchin RVA successful.
-After extensive research, I decided that Etsy was a good fit selling my items and for future growth.
+Because of business background, I realized that online and social media business components would be essential to making Bewitchin Stitchin RVA successful.
+After extensive research, I decided that Etsy was a good fit for marketing and selling my items and meeting my growth objectives.
 Since officially launching Bewitchin Stitchin RVA with Etsy in late 2016, I have been blessed with a growing base of wonderful customers.
-As of this posting I have created and monogrammed thousands of items for my treasured customers.
+As of this posting I have created and monogrammed 5,000 items for my treasured customers.

-Running a business is a time-consuming 7 day a week venture and from time to time I find myself in need of some R&R. Frequently, my husband Bill, a retired Navy Officer, and our Border Collie, Fergus, travel to our vacation home on Hilton Head Island to enjoy time with family, the warm SC sunshine, bicycling, and the sounds of the sea, frolicking dolphins, pelicans and seagulls.
+Running a business is a time-consuming 7 day a week venture and from time to time I do find myself in need of some R&R. Frequently, my husband Bill, a retired Navy Officer, and our Border Collie, Fergus, travel to our vacation home to enjoy time with family, the warm SC sunshine, bicycling, the sounds of the sea, frolicking dolphins, pelicans and seagulls.
 My children’s seersucker clothing line was inspired by life in the Palmetto State.
-In order to keep up with business demands while in SC, I ended up setting up a studio there.

-I hope that you like my creations and will stop by frequently as I am always adding new seasonal and everyday items.
+I hope that you like my creations and will visit my shoppe frequently as I am always adding new items.
 As always, Customer Service, Honesty, and Quality are my guiding principles.
 If you are ever unhappy with a purchase, please let me know and I will do my best to remediate the problem.
-I realize you have a wide variety of Shoppes to select from on Etsy.
-I will always do my best to offer great values on high quality items.
+I realize you have a wide variety of stores to select from on Etsy.
+My promise to you is that I will always do my best to offer high quality items at a reasonable price.